Skip to main content

 "One of the things Nissin did, which is a best practice, is before going through the technical function of upgrading is really looking at the business to find out what has changed, or if it was merely a matter of bringing forward existing customizations and processes," said Greg Kaupp, Partner, ArcherPoint LLC, a Microsoft Dynamics NAV and CRM partner.
 Nissin selected ArcherPoint for the upgrade.

-"We interviewed people in our various departments and figured out who does what and how often they do it.
-Then ...
+"We interviewed people in our various departments and figured out who does what and how ...

 FREE Membership Required to View Full Content: